 Neoprene, less commonly known as polychloroprene, is a synthetic rubber invented by a group of scientists in 1930.
-Produced by the free-radical polymerization of of chloroprene, neoprene exhibits many superior traits, including a flexibility that remains uncompromised even with exposure to extreme temperatures and temperature changes, high flame resistance, exceptional weather resistance, notable durability, outstanding buoyancy and unmatched chemical inertness.
-Neoprene, originally branded as Duprene, was the first mass-produced synthetic rubber to hit the market.
+Produced by the free-radical polymerization of chloroprene, neoprene exhibits many superior traits, including a flexibility that remains uncompromised even with exposure to extreme temperatures and temperature changes.
+Neoprene has high flame resistance, exceptional weather resistance, notable durability, outstanding buoyancy, and unmatched chemical inertness.
+Originally branded as Duprene, it was the first mass-produced synthetic rubber to hit the market.
 Today, it still enjoys widespread success within many commercial and industrial industries.

 Applications of Neoprene

 Neoprene is used in many industries, including sports and recreation, marine, industrial manufacturing, automotive manufacturing, electronics, and textile.
 In sports and recreation, neoprene is used to create a variety of products, such as fly fishing waders, ankle guards, saddle pads, cinches, and exercise mats.
 Because neoprene is made of a closed-cell plastic that does not allow liquid to permeate or penetrate it, it is an excellent material choice for a number of marine products, such as wetsuits, boat covers, and boat mats.